 Formula: Sum of all visits from all channels on a website over the period of a month

-Monthly unique visits are where it all begins with internet businesses.
+Monthly Unique Visitors is where it all begins with internet businesses.
 This is how companies measure their reach, at the broadest level.
 Having a high number of unique monthly visitors doesn’t necessarily mean a site is making a lot of money, but it is a clear indication of how big their audience is and how much they could potentially earn.

 To help calibrate your sense of scale, here are some estimates of monthly visits to a few websites based on data from SimilarWeb (2017).